CP2017s/cp2017s_practice/docs/hw1.md

 - In the initial state, when the user inputs `2`, it enters the `Remove person` menu and asks index of person to remove.

+- example of index policy
-- The index of removed person is ignored.
-That is, if user remove a person whose index is `0` and adds another person, the index of new person becomes `1`.
+	- In the phone book with only one person, if user remove a person whose index is `0` and adds another person, the index of new person becomes `0`.

 ### 3-2. sample input